 The non native gardens and lawns require significant amounts of water to thrive.
 The deep root systems of many native mid western plants increase the soil’s capacity to store water.
 Native plants can significantly reduce water runoff and loss of top soil to erosion.

 One gas-powered lawnmower emits 11 times the air pollution of a new car.
 Excessive carbon from the burning of fossil fuels contributes to global warming.
 Natural landscapes do not require mowing or very much maintenance at all.

 Native plants provide shelter and food for wildlife, support pollinators and promote biodiversity and stewardship of nature.

 In the U.S. there are approximately 20 million acres of lawn , covering more land than any single crop.
 There are very few benefits to native wildlife from a manicured lawn.
 Likewise, gardens that mostly feature non native species of plants are often of little benefit to wildlife.
 Native plants attract a variety of birds, butterflies, and other wildlife by providing diverse habitats and food sources.
 Natural landscaping is an opportunity to reestablish diverse native plants, thereby inviting the birds and butterflies back to your yard.

-Native Perennials we frequently carry:
+Native Perennials we will have spring 2021: